LLNL/al_nlp/README.md

 │   │   bootstrapping/  # code for bootstrapping-based methods (uncertainty is obtained from multiple models)
 |   |   deterministic/   # codes for deterministic methods (use softmax probability as uncertainty)
 │
-└───feature_extraction/   # codes for BERT and Bag-of-Word feature extraction │
+└───feature_extraction/   # codes for BERT and Bag-of-Words feature extraction │
 └───experiments/  # scripts to run active learning experiments
 |